-- 1) Changes or alterations have been required in, or incorporated into, the project which avoid or substantially lessen the significant environmental effect as identified in the final EIR. - 2) Such changes or alterations are within the responsibility and jurisdiction of another public agency and not the agency making the finding.
-Such changes have been adopted by such other agency or can and should be adopted by such other agency.
+1) Changes or alterations have been required in, or incorporated into, the project which avoid or substantially lessen the significant environmental effect as identified in the final EIR.

 Commercial fishing is vigorous in the waters off the coast of Gaviota to Jalama.
 Increased tanker traffic would increase the potential for interference with fishing between the shipping lanes and shore.